 The Conversation I Wasn’t Meant to Hear

-What I didn’t know was that while he was spending time with me at my trailer, he was also chatting with her directly, trying to decide whether to get back together.
+While he was spending time with me at my trailer, he was also chatting with her directly.
+He was trying to decide whether to get back together with her.
 That part was kept from me until I walked into a phone conversation that wasn’t meant for me to hear.

 That’s the issue.